-In the United Kingdom, television channels both in the public and the private sector are required by law to be politically neutral.
+Media Freedom Score: 8 In the United Kingdom, television channels both in the public and the private sector are required by law to be politically neutral.
 The public regulator, Ofcom, oversees the sector.
 No such requirement exists for print media.
 The BBC, the main public-service broadcaster, is financed by a television license fee, which is effectively a poll tax.
 It is overseen by a board of governors and enjoys almost complete political independence.
 However, recent scandals may have weakened the BBC's standing, although there is as yet little evidence of that in its behavior, and it remains the case that TV and radio journalists often subject government and opposition politicians to very tough interviews.
 Politicians of all persuasions frequently accuse the BBC of bias, arguably highlighting the fact that it is outside political control.
 The aftermath of the News of the World scandal in 2011 (which led to the Leveson Inquiry and its 2013 report) exposed the overly close relations between politicians and the press.
 After a lively debate on whether stricter press regulation should be adopted to prevent excessively intrusive journalism, a new consensus seemed to emerge that formal regulation should not be introduced and the government has proved to be uneasy about acceding to demands for tougher statutory regulation.

 Security reasons are sometimes given for restricting press freedom and, as in the case of government attempts to clamp down on disclosures by Edward Snowden, tend to cause considerable political and public backlash.
 Such incidents can tarnish the relationship between the UK media and the government.
 The journalists' resistance to intimidation and their reporting of government surveillance practices are a shining example for civil journalism.
-Several media actors have expressed concerns about the libel laws in the aftermath of the 2013 Defamation Act, which was meant to protect freedom of speech.
+Several media actors expressed concerns about the libel laws in the aftermath of the 2013 Defamation Act, which was meant to protect freedom of speech, but there have been no more recent cases in which the underlying freedom of the press has been questioned.
+However, a recent assessment by the Parisbased NGO Reporters without Borders (RSF) is critical of the UK record.
+As in many other countries, the unfettered freedoms of social media are being challenged.